Bulleh Shah & Shah Inayat — Caste in 17th Century Punjab

 Today in Dalit History, we recount the story of the relationship between Bulleh Shah and Shah Inayat Qadiri in 17th Century Punjab.

 Strictly speaking, neither of these characters were “Dalit” per se.
-However, incidents around the lives of Shah Inayat and Bulleh are exciting for many reasons.
-They betray a range of social expressions of gender and caste.
-They demonstrate how different practices of Islam materialised unique notions of caste, influenced not just by Brahmanical values, but also the divisions of biradaris (clans) and genealogy.
+However, incidents around the lives of Shah Inayat and Bulleh betray a range of social expressions of gender and caste.
+They demonstrate how unique notions of caste materialised within Islamic communities, influenced not just by Brahmanical values, but also the local hierarchies of biradaris (clans) and genealogy.

-Heart-broken, obligated and even a little swayed by his family’s convictions, Bulleh Shah went to Shah Inayat to declare that he would no longer be his disciple and stated his reason — the lowness and the highness, and the incompatibilities and so on.
+Heart-broken, obligated and even a little swayed by his family’s convictions, Bulleh Shah went to Shah Inayat to declare that he would no longer be his disciple and stated his reason — the lowness and the highness, and the incompatibilities it presented.
 On hearing this, Shah Inayat was believed to have replied in only one line:

 ‘Tu Bullah nai tu bhulliyan ann’ (You are not Bulleh, you are lost)

 Having walked away from Shah Inayat, Bulleh Shah began to become more and more confused.
 Shah’s words began repeatedly ringing in his mind.
-His longing and love for Shah Inayat had grown unbearable.
+His longing and love for Shah Inayat is said to have grown unbearable.
 What was caste to him?
 Why had he thought that it had mattered more than his love for Shah Inayat?
-He realised what a terrible mistake he had made and went back.
+He realised what a terrible mistake he had made and ran back.

 Bulleya taira murshad kaamal Shah Inayat Saain!